dzw/caixin-spider/README.md

 # Crawler for Caixin Weekly

-Incrementally/non-blockingly crawl articles from 1998.4 till now, using python3 and mongodb.
+Incrementally/non-blockingly crawl articles from 1998.4 till now, using python3 and mongodb, then generate RSS feed for later use.

 ## Prerequisites